Stephen-Seo/UDPConnection/README.md

 The `conan` branch contains the necessary changes to publish this library as a conan package.
 Expect the `conan` branch to rebase on `master` in the future.

+An example project is [available here](https://git.seodisparate.com/stephenseo/UDPConnection/src/branch/conan/conan_usage_example) to use this project with conan.